15 min read

 Key benefits of centralized procurement

 A centralized procurement model isn’t a fancy buzzword.
-It’s a practical way for your company to get more control by bringing all your purchasing processes into one place.
+It’s a practical way for your company to ensure better control over procurement by bringing all your purchasing processes into one place.
 Here’s a quick overview of the key perks:

 Total visibility and control